funkhaus/vuehaus/README.md

 ## Contributing

-Thanks for your interest in working on Vuepress!
+Thanks for your interest in working on Vuehaus!
 You can start any way you'd like, but here's how the Funkhaus team does it:

 1. Install [Local by Flywheel](https://local.getflywheel.com/) to quickly spin up new local WordPress sites.
 1. Create a new WordPress site in Local.
-We'll call ours "Vuepress" as an example.
+We'll call ours "Vuehaus" as an example.
 1. Clone this repo into the `wp-content/themes` folder on the new site.
 On OSX, that'd look like this:

     ```sh